-All students should be aware that students' addresses are eagerly sought by various commercial agents and that sometimes tricks are used to obtain them.
-For example, from time to time people claiming to be from the University telephone students or their families and ask for information (usually another student's address) which is often given, unsuspectingly.
-There is evidence that this is a technique used by commercial agents.
+In spite of the policy, all students should be aware that students' addresses are eagerly sought by various commercial agents and that subterfuges of various kinds can be used to obtain them.
+From time to time, for example, people claiming to be from the University telephone students or their families and ask for information (usually another student's address) which is often given, unsuspectingly.
+There is evidence that this is a technique used by some commercial agents.